amkatrutsa/msu_intro_ds2021/README.md

-# The introduction course to math for data science, MSU 2021
+# The introduction course to math for data science, MSU Fall 2021 - Spring 2022

 |Date| Lectures | Practice sessions
 |----|----|----|